 Stage 4: Appeal

-- The Chief Executive will acknowledge receipt of the Appeal within 5 working days
+- The Office of the Chief Executive will acknowledge receipt of the Appeal within 5 working days

-- A panel of two Trustees, chosen by the Chair of Trustees, will consider the appeal usually at one meeting called a Hearing
+- A panel of two Trustees, chosen by the Chair will consider the appeal usually at one meeting called a Hearing

 - The Hearing will be held within four weeks of receipt of the appeal (because of the time needed to book appropriate communication support)

-- The Appeal Panel will receive at least a week before the meeting copies of the original complaint, the CEO’s response, the appeal letter and all other relevant documents or evidence
+- The Appeal Panel will receive at least a week before the meeting copies of the original complaint, the Office of the Chief Executive’s response, the appeal letter and all other relevant documents or evidence

 - Complainant may be invited, and staff may be required, to attend the appeal hearing